 - The number of replies to the topic

-- How long ago the last reply was and who made it (freshness)
+- (And possibly) How long ago the last reply was and who made it

-The various elements can be styled with CSS to better fit your blog, but if you want to make substantial changes to the structure, you’ll need to be comfortable with PHP.
+The various elements can be styled with CSS to better fit your blog, but if you want to make substantial changes to the structure, you’ll need to be comfortable with PHP or purchase a theme like Total that offers custom styling options built-in.

 bbPress makes it simple to display the various elements of the forum wherever you want to through a series of shortcodes and widgets.
 This is actually an incredibly powerful feature, allowing you to consider usability and responsive design.